jmcameron/category_list_test/README.md

 ----------------------------------------------

 * Download and install the plugin zip file: category_list_test.zip

-   * Note: when you click on the zip file..
+   * Note: when you click on the zip file, github takes you to another screen, click on the [RAW] button to download the zip file.
+Save it on you local computer and then use the "Upload and install option" to install the plugin

 * In the plugin manager enable the 'Content - Category list test' plugin
 * Show the front page.
 Notice that the plugin adds